10 Ways To Automate Your Finances

 Like active FB group support and webinars- YNAB

-Want to see your entire financial life in one place- Personal Capital
+Want to see your entire financial life in one place- Empower.

 Don't want to research budgeting tools- Use your bank's budgeting tool.